2018–19 Abilene Christian Wildcats women's basketball team

 The 2018–19 Abilene Christian Wildcats women's basketball team represented Abilene Christian University during the 2018–19 NCAA Division I women's basketball season.
-The Wildcats, led by seventh year head coach Julie Goodenough, played their home games at the Moody Coliseum.
-They finished the season 23–10, 13–5 in Southland play to finish in fourth place.
+The Wildcats, led by seventh-year head coach Julie Goodenough, played their home games at the Moody Coliseum in Abilene, Texas as members of the Southland Conference.
+They finished the season 23–10, 13–5 in Southland play, to finish in fourth place.
 They won the Southland women's tournament to earn an automatic to the NCAA women's tournament for the first time in school history.
 They lost in the first round to Baylor.